 For the quesadillas:

-• 2 cups blackened or baked salmon flaked
+- 2 cups salmon blackened or baked, and then flaked

 For the dipping sauce: